 The best handwritten fonts are ideal for giving brands a human aesthetic.
-Unlike standard serif and Sans serif fonts, handwritten fonts are intended to look natural and organic, just like the scribbles and notes you’d leave on paper around the office.
+Unlike standard serif and Sans serif fonts, handwritten fonts are intended to look natural and organic.
+You can even find handwritten fonts which just look like your actual writing.

 Finding the best handwriting fonts for logos and headlines can be tricky.
 Though many of the designs available online are eye-catching, it’s tough to draw the line between “unique”, and “difficult to read”.

 Generally, handwritten fonts work well in small doses.
 They can blend beautifully with other kinds of type and draw the eye to a specific part of the page.